The calculator

 What does the $600 Combo Bonus pair with?

-Insulation and air sealing completed within two years before a qualifying heat pump install.
+Rebate-qualifying insulation and air sealing installed before a qualifying space-heating heat pump, within two years of each other by invoice dates.
 Designed to encourage envelope improvements before electrification — better for the homeowner (smaller heat pump suffices), better for the grid.
-May sunset April-June 2026; confirm with your Trades Ally contractor before scoping.
+The qualifying heat pump must be installed and invoiced by December 31, 2026; confirm current program status with your participating contractor before scoping.

 When does Power Ahead Colorado launch?